spyridon-ninos/simple-json-web-service/README.md

 - security

 ## Design decisions
-- the by-feature code organisation was used
+- the by-feature code organisation was intended to be used, however a feature (even though BDD does not have strict definitions) should have an action in it, e.g. placeBet etc. Because separating the code in a pure by-feature way created many inter-feature dependencies, the code was organised in a more domain-object-oriented way
 - although the [hexagonal architecture](http://alistair.cockburn.us/Hexagonal+architecture) was used, ports and adapters were not put in different packages, due to the small number of code files

 # How to use